pymc-devs/pymc-examples/myst_nbs/pymc3_howto/api_quickstart.myst.md

     plus_2 = pm.Deterministic("x plus 2", x + 2)
 ```

-Note that `plus_2` can be used in the identical way to above, we only tell PyMC3 to keep track of this RV for us.
+Note that `plus_2` can be used in the identical way to above, we only tell PyMC to keep track of this RV for us.

 +++

 ### Automatic transforms of bounded RVs

-In order to sample models more efficiently, PyMC3 automatically transforms bounded RVs to be unbounded.
+In order to sample models more efficiently, PyMC automatically transforms bounded RVs to be unbounded.

 ```{code-cell} ipython3
 with pm.Model() as model: